 All courses may be repeated if a student needs to (or simply wishes to) earn a higher grade.
 In such cases, the lower letter grade and credit will not be used in calculating the cumulative grade point average, although a record of the repeated course will remain on the student's transcript.
-It is important to note that directed studies and topics courses may only serve as a "repeated" course for grade point average adjustments when the directed study project and/or topic course is a repeat of the same directed study and/or topic.
-Students should contact the Registrar's Office with any questions on repeated courses and/or to report any discrepancy with these on their transcripts.
+It is important to note that Directed Studies may only be "repeated" with grade point average adjustments if the exact same project is re-registered.
+Topics courses may be repeated if the Topics is offered as a new permanent course in a subsequent semester.
+In both cases, students must contact the Registrar's Office in order to ensure that the repeat course is correctly coded.